To be finished in English

 The critics gave my latest movie terrible reviews!
 I'm finished!
 My career and reputation are ruined and I am unlikely to be successful again!

 Still facing difficulties with 'To be finished'?
-Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!
+Improve your English with Gymglish's English lessons - try our online English course for free now and receive a free level assessment!

 What our users say: